zeraphosa/playground/divacademytasks/divacademytasks.md

 3. Find the multiplication and division of the two numbers.
 [See Answer](3.html)
 4. Find the perimeter and area of the numbers a and b.
 [See Answer](4.html)
 5. Create a function with the inputs and calculate its discriminant.
 [See Answer](5.html)
+6. Find min, max values of 3 numbers typed with inputs.
+[See Answer](6.html)